AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/view-scenario-execution-history.md

    >
    >* Executions are available only for the previous 30 days.
    >
-   >* Workfront Fusion stores webhook payloads for 30 days.
-Accessing a webhook payload more than 30 days after it was created results in the error "Failed to read file from storage."
+   >* [!DNL Workfront Fusion] stores webhook payloads for 30 days.
+Accessing a webhook payload more than 30 days after it was created results in the error "[!UICONTROL Failed to read file from storage.]"

 1. (Optional) To limit your search by status, select the desired status in the **[!UICONTROL By status]** dropdown.